DiljotSG/Throne-Web/docs/SETUP.md

 ## Adding a Mapbox Token
 1. Retrieve the token from slack (or[ create your own](https://account.mapbox.com/))
-2. Add the token as an environment variable to `.env.local` and `env.example` like so:
+2. Add the token as an environment variable to `.env.local` as follows

 `REACT_APP_MAPBOX_TOKEN="<TokenHere>"`

 ## Creating a Mapbox Account and Token